 Have frozen salmon fillets in your freezer and want to poach/cook them?
-Let’s start by either thawing them out first, or cook it using methods we mentioned in this article.
+Let’s start by either thawing them out first.

 If you own a microwave, use the defrosting function and it’ll take around 15 minutes to thaw the fillets.

-Wrap your fillets in cling film, and submerge them in a large bowl.
-Leave the bowl under running water in the sink for about half an hour.
+Wrap your fillets in cling film, and submerge them in a large bowl of cold water.
+Change the water every 10 minutes until they’re soft and no longer frozen.

-Water transfers heat better than air, so doing this helps to “heat” up the fillet using room-temperature tap water.
-And by leaving the tap running, we speed up the thawing process.
+Water transfers heat better than air, so doing this helps to “heat” up the fillets.

 What to Serve with Poached Salmon